 - The Farmer-Veteran Coalition: The Farmer Veteran Coalition cultivates a new generation of farmers and food leaders, and develops viable employment and meaningful careers through the collaboration of the farming and military communities.

 Career Development Resources

 - G.I.
 Jobs: Since 2001, G.I.
-Jobs has offered articles, tips and online tools to help military transitioners explore different career and post-secondary education options.
+Jobs has offered articles, tips, and online tools to help those transitioning from the military to explore different career and post-secondary education options.
 They provide specific, how-to advice on everything from choosing a college to writing a resume and interviewing.
 A great place to find transition-related content is their blog for military veterans.

-- Return to Work (R2W): Return to Work provides personalized vocational rehabilitation and employment services to veterans, their spouses, and Americans with disabilities including wounded warriors.
-R2W provides specialized vocational evaluations, career counseling services, and entry into a nationwide employer network to help you transition back into the workforce.
+- Return to Work (R2W): Return to Work provides personalized vocational rehabilitation and employment services to veterans, their spouses, and Americans with disabilities, including wounded warriors.
+R2W provides specialized vocational evaluations, career advising services, and entry into a nationwide employer network to help you transition back into the workforce.

-- The Veterans Employment Center: Veterans Affairs services provides resources for finding new job opportunities, starting or growing your business, building your resume, and connecting with employers who want to hire veterans.
+- The Veterans Employment Center: Veterans Affairs services provide resources for finding new job opportunities, starting or growing your business, building your resume, and connecting with employers who want to hire veterans.

 - HigherEdMilitary: This is online community serves veterans, reservists, and the professionals who support them.
 Here you will find news and information tailored specifically for this audience, as well as job opportunities at military-friendly institutions—all in a central location.